Manuel Antonio National Park: Beaches

 Four beaches are contained within the limits of the park: Manuel Antonio, Espadilla Sur, Tesoro, and Playita.
-The first is separated from the second by a "tombolo", or natural land bridge formed by sand accumulations.
+The first is separated from the second by a tombolo, or natural land bridge formed by sand accumulations.
 It is a roughly hour-long hike from Espadilla to the top of Punta Catedral (100 m).
-Both Manuel Antonio and Espadilla Sur contain tidal pools and offer the possibility of snorkeling.
+Both Manuel Antonio and Espadilla Sur have tidal pools and offer opportunities for snorkeling.